xparadoxical/gddocs/docs/resources/server/level.md

 - The getGJLevels endpoint returns the keys `46` and `47` however they aren't actually correct (as of 2.1)

+- Keys `46` and `47` are also capped at the 24-bit integer limit so any time longer than around 4660 hours won't be accurate

 - key `45` caps at the 16-bit integer limit so any level with more objects won't be accurate

 - Key `57` caps at the 24-bit integer limit so any time longer than around 465 hours won't be accurate